ReevesA1/ansible-bootstrap/README1.md

 }
 ```
 ### WSL Method
+FYI this Method works, I have to make custom facts file manualy (i only tested write skip on all of them)
+FYI eveythin is contained inside the WSL distro and I can't manipulate windows at all

+STEPS
 - search for Turn Windows features on or off and turn on Windows Subsystem for Linux & Virtual Machine Platform or use the commands below
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart